CALlanoR/SystemDesign/AWS/Section9_RDSAuroraElasticCache.md

 # Section 9: AWS Fundamentals: RDS + Aurora + ElasticCache

-**Amazon RDS Overview**
+### Amazon RDS Overview
-- It’s a managed DB service managed by AWS (use SQL) Postgresql
+It’s a managed DB service managed by AWS (use SQL)
+-  Postgresql
-MySQL
+- MySQL
-MariaDB
+- MariaDB
-Oracle
+- Oracle
-Microsoft SQL Server
+- Microsoft SQL Server
-IBM DB2
+- IBM DB2
-Aurora (AWS Propietary database)
+- Aurora (AWS Propietary database)

+To keep in mind:
 - You can’t SSH into your instances
 - When RDS detects you are running out  of free database storage, it scales automatically.
 - You have to set Maximum Storage Threshold (maximum limit for DB storage)